oreotikii/bambuddy/README.md

 ### Smart Plug Integration

-Bambusy supports Tasmota-based smart plugs for automated power control.
+Bambuddy supports Tasmota-based smart plugs for automated power control.
 This is useful for:
 - Automatically turning on your printer when a print starts
 - Safely turning off the printer after it cools down
 - Energy savings by powering off idle printers